FluentValidation/FluentValidation/docs/inheritance.md

 As of FluentValidation 9.2, if your object contains a property which is a base class or interface, you can set up specific [child validators](start.html#complex-properties) for individual subclasses/implementors.

-For example, imaging the following example:
+For example, imagine the following example:

 ```csharp
 // We have an interface that represents a 'contact',